Aponogeton distachyos

 Grow

-For a garden pond this is an excellent plant.
-Plant new tubers in a pot with loam and place it in shallow water until the plants starts growing strong.
+For a garden pond, this is an excellent plant.
+Plant new tubers in a pot with loam and place it in shallow water until the plants start growing strongly.
 The pot can then slowly be moved to deeper water in the sun.
 Plants can also be planted directly into the pond.
 Waterblommetjies are vigorous growers that will seed themselves, and in some areas might even need to be controlled.

 The seed of Aponogeton germinates freely on the water surface.
 The young seedlings can be collected and grown on.
 They will reach flowering size in one season given ideal conditions.
 Another easy way to propagate the plant is to divide the clumps of tubers in summer.
 Dormant tubers are sometimes available from plant nurseries in the Cape.